Multivariate Time Series Classification of Fermi-Detected Gamma-Ray Transients Using Convolutional-Recurrent Neural

 As a result, for each trigger, a total of 14 background-subtracted light curves were generated (seven bin sizes $\times$ two energy bands).
-Each light curve was formatted as a time series with two feature channels (representing the two energy ranges), { resulting in an array shape of $(\text{samples}, 499, 2)$, where the number of samples varied depending on the specific dataset under analysis.} This standardised multi-resolution and multi-energy representation ensured that both temporal structures and spectral hardness information were preserved for input into the machine learning models.
+Each light curve was formatted as a time series with two feature channels (representing the two energy ranges), resulting in an array shape of $(\text{samples}, 499, 2)$.
+This standardized multi-resolution and multi-energy representation ensured that both temporal structures and spectral hardness information were preserved for input into the machine learning models.

 For approximately $5\%$ of the triggers in our initial dataset, this method fails to detect a signal in any of the studied time binning or energy intervals.
 These triggers are therefore excluded from the training and test sets (Table \ref{tab:data}).
 The characteristics of these events are discussed in Section \ref{sec:eff}.